t0kenz/DAT255/Documents/socialcontract.md

 Before a code segment is committed as final it should have been reviewed by another member

 Pair programming should be used when appropriate.

+#### Github
+When confronted with a larger problem, the team member is obligated to upload this problem to "Issues" on GitHub